-If you move the CMOS-clear jumper, the Configuration/Setup Utility program will load the default settings.
-If you do not want to use the default settings, use the Configuration/Setup Utility program to reconfigure the computer and to set a new password.
+If you move the CMOS Clear jumper, you will lose all setup data stored in the computer, and you will need to reconfigure the computer.
+Use the Configuration/Setup Utility program to reconfigure the computer and to set a new password.